cloudera-labs/hms-mirror/README.md

 With the default value `2`, we will *remove* CLUSTERING from any ACID table definitions with `2` or fewer buckets defined.
 If you wish to keep ALL CLUSTERED definitions, regardless of size, set this value to `0`.

+There is now an option to 'downgrade' ACID tables to EXTERNAL/PURGE during migration using the `-da` option.

 #### The ACID Migration Process

 The ACID migration builds a 'transfer' table on the LEFT cluster, a 'legacy' managed table (when the LEFT is a legacy cluster), or an 'EXTERNAL/PURGE' table.
 Data is copied to this transfer table from the original ACID table via SQL.